Compute

 • Click Select from Existing Logs, select a log event, and click OK.
 You can select different time ranges to filter logs.

-• Click Paste from Clipboard to copy the cut log content to the Log Example box.
+• Click Paste from Clipboard to paste the copied log content to the Log Example box.

 4. Enable Log Filtering (disabled by default) as required and add a maximum of 20 whitelist or blacklist rules.